For example, Google the phrase “SEO freelancing.”

 1. Export Organic Keywords from Ahrefs’ Site Explorer

-First things first, you need to export all of the keywords your site ranks for using Ahrefs’ Site Explorer.
+First things first, you need to find all of the keywords your site ranks for using Ahrefs’ Site Explorer.

 You can do this using the Organic Keywords report.